William Tucker (Jamestown immigrant): Time in Virginia

 Tucker was one of the first subscribers of the Virginia Company.
 Tucker was an ancient planter with 800 acre in Kecoughtan (later Elizabeth City).
 He traveled to and from England during trading voyages, including in 1618, 1630, 1632, and 1633.
 Harris stated that "he was a shrewd and hard man of business".

 On June 20, 1619, he was elected to represent Kecoughtan for the first General Assembly of Virginia.
 He was a member of the Colony of Virginia in 1620.
 In 1623 and 1634, Tucker was a member of the House of Burgesses.
 Called Captain William Tucker, he was an envoy to the Pamunkey Native Americans for the colony.

 In March, 1622, 347 or more colonists were killed during an Indian massacre.
 Settlements and plantations were set ablaze by the natives.
 Tucker was a military leader during this period.

 Captain Tucker and others were given the responsibility to ensure the safety of people in their appointed areas.
 Tucker's area included Kecoughtan, Newport News and Elizabeth City.
 Measures included moving people from outlying areas, ensuring means to protect the settlement, and protecting areas with palisades around settlement.

 In May 1623, plans were made with Opechancanough to negotiate peace and the release of the missing women.
 Opechancanough released Mistress Boyse as a good faith gesture, with the implied message that he would negotiate for the release of the remaining women.
-Captain Tucker and a group of musketeers met with Opechancanough and members of a Powhatan village along the Potomac River on May 22nd.
+Captain Tucker and a group of musketeers met with Opechancanough and members of a Powhatan village along the Potomac River on May 22.
 In preparation for the event, Dr. John Potts prepared poisoned wine.
-Captain Tucker and others offered ceremonial toasts and 200 Powhatans died after drinking the wine.
+Captain Tucker and others offered ceremonial toasts and 200 natives died after drinking the wine.
 Another 50 people were slain by colonists.
 Opechancanough escaped, but a number of tribal leaders were killed.

 Before 1623 and on March 4, 1626, Captain Tucker was appointed to the Governor's Council.
 He was a member of the Virginia General Assembly in 1625.
 In September 1632, he became the commission of the peace.